MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 - Encrypting a column using randomized encryption with an enclave-enabled column encryption key may result in leaking the order of data stored in the column, as such columns support range comparisons.
 For example, if an encrypted column, containing employee salaries, has an index, a malicious DBA could scan the index to find the maximum encrypted salary value and identify a person with the maximum salary (assuming the name of the person is not encrypted).
 - If you use Always Encrypted to protect sensitive data from unauthorized access by DBAs, do not share the column master keys or column encryption keys with the DBAs.
 A DBA can manage indexes on encrypted columns without having direct access to the keys, by leveraging the cache of column encryption keys inside the enclave.

-## <a name="anchorname-1-considerations-availability-groups-db-migration"></a> Considerations for Availability Groups and Database Migration
+## <a name="anchorname-1-considerations-availability-groups-db-migration"></a> Considerations for business continuity, disaster recovery and data migration

-When configuring an Always On availability group that is required to support queries using enclaves, you need to ensure that all SQL Server instances hosting the databases in the availability group support Always Encrypted with secure enclaves and have an enclave configured.
-If the primary database supports enclaves, but a secondary replica does not, any query that attempts to use the functionality of Always Encrypted with secure enclaves will fail.
+When you configure a high availability or disaster recovery solution for a database using Always Encrypted with secure enclaves, you need to make sure that all database replicas can use a secure enclave.
+If the primary database supports enclaves, but a secondary replica does not, any statement that attempts to use the functionality of Always Encrypted with secure enclaves will fail.

+When you copy or migrate a database using Always Encrypted with secure enclaves, you need to make sure the target environment always supports enclaves.
+Otherwise, statements that use enclaves will not work on the copy or the migrated database.

+Here are the specific considerations you should keep in mind:

+- SQL Server.
+    - When configuring an [Always On availability group](../../../database-engine/availability-groups/windows/always-on-availability-groups-sql-server.md), you need to ensure that each SQL Server instance hosting a database in the availability group support Always Encrypted with secure enclaves and have an enclave and attestation configured.
-When you restore a backup file of a database that uses the functionality of Always Encrypted with secure enclaves on a SQL Server instance that doesn't have the enclave configured, the restore operation will succeed and all the functionality that doesn't rely on the enclave will be available.
-However, any subsequent queries using the enclave functionality will fail, and indexes on enclave-enabled columns using randomized encryption will become invalid.
+    - When you restore a backup file of a database that uses the functionality of Always Encrypted with secure enclaves on a SQL Server instance that doesn't have the enclave configured, the restore operation will succeed and all the functionality that doesn't rely on the enclave will be available.
+However, any subsequent statement using the enclave functionality will fail, and indexes on enclave-enabled columns using randomized encryption will become invalid.
 The same applies when you attach a database using Always Encrypted with secure enclaves on the instance that doesn't have the enclave configured.

-If your database contains indexes on enclave-enabled columns using randomized encryption, make sure you enable [Accelerated database recovery (ADR)](../../backup-restore/restore-and-recovery-overview-sql-server.md#adr) in the database before creating a database backup.
+    - If your database contains indexes on enclave-enabled columns using randomized encryption, make sure you enable [Accelerated database recovery (ADR)](../../backup-restore/restore-and-recovery-overview-sql-server.md#adr) in the database before creating a database backup.
 ADR will ensure the database, including the indexes, is available immediately after you restore the database.
 For more information, see [Database Recovery](#database-recovery).

+- Azure SQL Database.
+    - When configuring [active geo-replication](https://docs.microsoft.com/azure/azure-sql/database/active-geo-replication-overview), make sure a secondary database supports secure enclaves, if the primary database does.

-When you migrate your database using a bacpac file, you need to make sure you drop all indexes enclave-enabled columns using randomized encryption before creating the bacpac file.
+In both SQL Server and Azure SQL Database, when you migrate your database using a bacpac file, you need to make sure you drop all indexes enclave-enabled columns using randomized encryption before creating the bacpac file.

 ## Known Limitations
 Always Encrypted with secure enclaves addresses some limitations of Always Encrypted by supporting in-place encryption and richer confidential queries with indexes, as explained in [Confidential computing capabilities for enclave-enabled columns](#confidential-computing-capabilities-for-enclave-enabled-columns).